google-research/proteinfer/README.md

 Or if you're interested in the command line interface instead, see below.

+You do not need a Google Cloud machine - these instructions were made as such just to demonstrate what it would take if you had to install everything from scratch.

 ### Install gcloud on your local machine if you don't have it installed
 ```
 sudo apt install -y google-cloud-sdk